Join the thousands of parents already raising smarter, happier babies with our online baby classes: The Active Babies Smart Kids series. Click here.

 - Vary the tone of your voice when talking to your baby: talk, hum, sing and chant (especially rhymes, poems) during changing, feeding etc.

 - Introduce new songs that have different rhythms.
-Baby will begin to recognize the faster or slower beat.
+Baby will begin to recognise the faster or slower beat.

 - Singing can be done with movement from birth.
 Start by rocking or swaying your infant while playing a piece of music, singing a rhyme or saying a poem.
 Lay the baby across your lap and bob your knees gently up and down, or rock sideways.
 Bouncing activities such as “Ride a cockhorse” begin to introduce the ‘beat’ of the music